-The staff development program shall provide, at a minimum, once every 2 years, the in-service training of all District staff on educator ethics, teacher-student conduct, and school employee-student conduct.
+The staff development program shall provide, at a minimum, once every two years, the in-service training of all System staff on educator ethics, teacher-student conduct, and school employee-student conduct.

 In addition, the staff development program shall include each of the following:

-- At least, once every 2 years, training of all District staff by a person with expertise on anaphylactic reactions and management.
+- At least, once every two years, training of all System staff by a person with expertise on anaphylactic reactions and management.

-- Training that, at a minimum, provides District staff with a basic knowledge of matters relating to acquired immunodeficiency syndrome (AIDS) and the availability of appropriate sources of counseling and referral.
+- Training that, at a minimum, provides System staff with a basic knowledge of matters relating to acquired immunodeficiency syndrome (AIDS) and the availability of appropriate sources of counseling and referral.

-- Training for school personnel who work with students in grades 11 and 12 to identify the warning signs of mental illness and suicidal behavior in adolescents and teens along with appropriate intervention and referral techniques.
+- Training for licensed school personnel and administrators who work with students in grades 11 and 12 to identify the warning signs of mental illness and suicidal behavior in youth along with appropriate intervention and referral techniques

 - Abused and Neglected Child Reporting Act (ANCRA), School Code, and Erin’s Law Training as follows:

-- Education for staff instructing students in grades 11 and 12, concerning teen dating violence as recommended by the District’s Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager.
+- Education for staff instructing students in grades 11 and 12, concerning teen dating violence as recommended by the System’s Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students or Complaint Manager.